Sterling edges up vs euro on Italy vote worries

 * Sterling edges towards 1-month high versus euro

-* Pound benefits from safety bets, UK bond yields lower than Italy's
+* Pound benefits from safety bets, UK gilt yields lower than Italy ones

-LONDON, Nov 8 Sterling crept up versus the euro on Tuesday as investors sold the shared currency on uncertainty over whether Italy will be able to pass a crucial vote on public finances later in the day, with Prime Minister Silvio Berlusconi under pressure to resign.
+LONDON, Nov 8 Sterling crept up versus the euro on Tuesday as investors sold the single currency on uncertainty over whether Italy will be able to pass a crucial vote on public finances later in the day as Prime Minister Silvio Berlusconi faces pressure to resign.

-The pound hovered near a one-month high versus the euro, helping it to remain at its strongest level against a currency basket since March.

 This has kept UK debt yields much lower than those in Italy and Greece, keeping their appeal high among investors looking for relatively low-risk assets and supporting the pound.

-Italy's parliament is due to debate and vote on fiscal reforms beginning at 1430 GMT.
-Failure to pass the reforms could sink Berlusconi's government.
+If parliament fails to pass the fiscal reforms, that could sink Berlusconi's government and raise pressure on him to resign.

-Analysts say his resignation could offer some short-term relief to the euro, which has been stung by the view Italy needs new leadership to survive its debt crisis.
+Analysts say his resignation could offer some short-term relief to the euro, which has been stung by the view Italy will be unable to survive its debt crisis under the current prime minister.

-"If the Italian vote fails, and Berlusconi loses a confidence vote, we could see a short-term fillip for the euro, which would be negative for sterling but I think that would be transitory," said Simon Smith, economist at FXPro.
+"If the Italian vote fails, and Berlusconi loses a confidence vote we could see a short-term fillip for the euro, which would be negative for the euro, but I think that would be transitory," said Simon Smith, economist at FXPro.

-"Sterling has certainly gained some benefit on what's been going on in Italy, and that's likely to continue the modest sterling appreciation versus the euro," said Simon Smith, economist at FXPro.
+"Sterling has certainly gained some benefit on what's been going on in Italy, and that's likely to continue that modest sterling appreciation versus the euro," said Simon Smith, economist at FXPro.

-Ten-year UK gilt yields hovered around 2.29 percent , way below the 6.65 percent for the same maturity for Italian debt , near a euro zone lifetime high which is widely considered unsustainable.
+Ten-year UK gilt yields hovered around 2.28 percent , much lower than 6.65 percent for the same maturity for Italian debt , near a euro zone lifetime high which is widely considered unsustainable.

 Many in the market believe widening yield spreads between UK gilts and the debt of some euro zone countries will continue to boost the pound, although analysts caution that further, significant gains may be limited due to ongoing signs of weakness in the UK economy.